harpocrates/language-rust/test/README.md

 ## `unit-tests`

 These are mostly regression/coverage style tests.
-They cover lexing, parsing, and pretty-printing.
+They cover lexing, parsing, and pretty printing.
 The case for parsing is actually a bit more involved: on top of just checking that inputs parse correctly, it also checks that:

   * resolving the parsed AST does nothing
-  * pretty-printing the AST and then re-parsing does nothing
+  * pretty printing the AST and then re-parsing does nothing
   * parsing substrings of the input corresponding to the span of sub-ASTs does nothing to those sub-ASTs